briancappello/flask-unchained/docs/how-flask-unchained-works.rst

     @unchained.template_tag
     @unchained.template_test

-These decorators all work exactly the same as if you were using them from the ``app`` instance itself.
+These decorators all work exactly the same as if you were using them from the :class:`~flask.Flask` ``app`` instance itself.

 The ``Unchained`` extension first forwards these calls to the ``Flask`` instance itself, and then it calls ``RunHooksHook.run_hook(app, bundles)``.
 Hooks are where the real action of actually booting up the app happens.